UW-CTRL/lmc-book/_sources/homework/hw01_solution.md

 $$
 ```

-d.
+#### (d)
 Generate 100 random states and verify that your analytic expression for the state and control jacobian matches the values you get from using `jax.jacobian`.

 ```{admonition} Solution
 :class: dropdown